 [[folder: Fridge Brilliance ]]

-* "Lost in Myspace" features Strickland Propane getting [[WereStillRelevantDammit by getting a MySpace]] [[DeaderThanDisco page for the company.]]
+* "Lost in Myspace" features Strickland Propane getting [[WereStillRelevantDammit a MySpace]] [[DeaderThanDisco page for the company.]]
 While it comes across as dated for 2008 (and a sign that the show writers are trying to stay hip and relevant, even though it's years past that), many Southern and Western towns in the U.S. like Arlen in real life are a bit behind the times and would embrace trends like MySpace after everyone else has moved on to the next thing.

 * Considering Dale is shown to be a bad shot, his threatening a suicidal Bill with a gun as seen on "Pretty, Pretty Dresses" would be effective since he wouldn't likely kill Bill.
 (Although it also could just be the shock of how willing Dale is to resort to such measures.)

 * Bill mentions several times he had AbusiveParents, and the only woman he ever loved left him.
 Hence it's no surprise that the minute anyone gives him an inkling of positive attention ("A Bill Full of Dollars") or authority ("Apres Hank, Le Deluge") he lets it ALL go to his head.